 The Wharf is a new waterfront marketplace about a ten minute walk away from the National Mall.
 Rooftop bars, boats around the marina, and up-and-coming restaurants are what make The Wharf a hot spot.

 I attended an event held by POLITICO focusing on empowering women in the workplace.
 A former U.S. Ambassador is the main speaker, and the wine and appetizers grandeur.
-In other cities, I could easily pay $30+ for networking events, which can add up quickly.
 This event and many others like it happen all over D.C. daily and are open and available for the public to take advantage of them.

 Most events in Washington D.C. are open to the public.
 If you are interested in hearing about the presentation of upcoming legislation and governmental proposals the Capital has hearing you can sit in on.